-While observing aspects that indicate the maturity of the environmental profession, the efficacy of Australian and South African environmental legislative instruments can be compared based on their management of environmental harm, which is keenly felt at the initial stages of construction.
-For a construction site, it is at this culture-setting time that the priority for the management of environmental harm is set.
+While observing aspects that indicate the maturity of the environmental profession, the efficacy of Australian and South African environmental legislative instruments can be compared based on their management of potential environmental harm, which is keenly felt at the initial stages of construction.
+For a construction site, it is at this culture-setting time that the environmental priorities are set.

-To identify the maturity of the environmental industry, there should be some critical introspection.
 Are environmental issues on a construction site discussed and led by the project managers or does the environmental team operate as an exclusive and largely excluded entity?
 The benefits and dangers of these two cultures can be observed by the type of environment-minded solutions found on site while completing the defined scope.

 A construction site presents an opportunity for the site team to adapt to the assessment of environmental impacts beyond the broad-scale language used in EIA reports.
 Impact assessment need not only be presented in an EIA Report.
-As an example, on-site water management can showcase the effectiveness of IA during the various stages of a development.
+As an example, on-site water management can showcase the effectiveness of IA during the various stages of a development, especially on small-scale construction projects.
 The EIA tool can be used to avoid a watercourse.
-However, when a watercourse is inevitably impacted, the effectiveness of the erosion and sedimentation control plan could be verified on a daily basis as the site evolves.
-Impact assessment should thus evolve to a more immediate and tangible product.
+However, when a watercourse is inevitably impacted, the effectiveness of the erosion and sedimentation control plan could be verified on a regular basis as the site evolves.
+IA should thus evolve to a more immediate and tangible product.